open-contracting/kingfisher-summarize/docs/logging.rst

 where ``NAME`` is one of:

-ocdskingfisher.views.add-view
-  An ``INFO``-level message for the process of adding a view. ocdskingfisher.views.cli
+ocdskingfisher.views.cli
   An ``INFO``-level message whenever a CLI command is run, by a user or by `cron <https://en.wikipedia.org/wiki/Cron>`__. ocdskingfisher.views.config
-  An ``WARN``-level message if there was a problem loading the config. ocdskingfisher.views.delete-view
+  An ``WARN``-level message if there was a problem loading the config. ocdskingfisher.views.add-view
+  An ``INFO``-level message from the add-view command. ocdskingfisher.views.delete-view
-  An ``INFO``-level message for the process of deleting a view. ocdskingfisher.views.field-counts
+  An ``INFO``-level message from the delete-view command. ocdskingfisher.views.field-counts
+  An ``INFO``-level message from the field-counts command. ocdskingfisher.views.install
-  An ``INFO``-level message for the process of running field counts. ocdskingfisher.views.refresh-views
+  An ``INFO``-level message from the install command. ocdskingfisher.views.refresh-views
-  An ``INFO``-level message for the process of running refresh views.
+  An ``INFO``-level message from the refresh-views command.